cainex/CarND-MPC-Project/README.md

 ## Parameters (N, dt)

 The prediction horizon (T) is defined by two parameters, the number of timesteps in the horizon (N) and the time elapsed between each timestep (dt).
 The final values used are N=15, dt=0.05.
-This means there are 15 timesteps with a half-second duration between each timestep.
+This means there are 15 timesteps with a 50ms duration between each timestep.
 Other values tried were the provided N=10, dt=0.1.
 The final values had a more precise fit, but shorter overall duration (.75 seconds vs. 1 second).

 ## Polynomial Fitting and MPC Pre-processing